Quiet-ORG/rbot-scripts/docs/10 Inventory and Bank.md

 `List<TempItem> TempItems` - The player's temporary inventory as a list of temp items.

 #### Methods

+`bool IsEquipped(string name)` - Checks if the given item is equipped.

 `bool Contains(string item, int quantity = 1)` - Checks whether the player's inventory contains the specified item in the specified quantity.

 `bool ContainsTempItem(string item, int quantity = 1)` - Checks whether the player's inventory contains the specified temp item in the specified quantity.